Journalism Department Celebrates 100 Years of Mustang News

 During the Oct.
 15 Spotlight Gala, the journalism department inducted its inaugural class of the Mustang Media Hall of Fame.
 Two Cal Poly alumni were honored in person: “Weird Al” Yankovic, former KCPR DJ and Grammy-winning comedy musician, and Bruce McPherson, former El Mustang reporter who served as California Secretary of State.
 Former Cal Poly president and journalism department chair Robert E. Kennedy along with alumnus George Ramos, a Pulitzer-Prize winning reporter and former Cal Poly journalism department chair, were honored posthumously.
 The Mustang Media Hall of Fame was created to honor Cal Poly students and faculty who have made major contributions to student press.

 Journalist and author Ben Bradlee Jr. gave the The Spotlight Gala keynote address.
-The former Boston Globe editor led the paper’s 2003 Pulitzer Prize-winning series on sexual abuse in the Roman Catholic Church.
+The former deputy managing editor of The Boston Globe led the paper’s 2003 Pulitzer Prize-winning series on sexual abuse in the Roman Catholic Church.
 His paper’s investigation was the basis for “Spotlight,” which won an Academy Award for Best Picture.

-The Mustang News 100th anniversary celebration also featured the 3rd Annual Jim Hayes Symposium and a multimedia exhibit at Robert E. Kennedy Library showcasing Cal Poly’s history through the voice of the student press.
+The Mustang News 100th anniversary celebration also featured the 2016 Jim Hayes Symposium and a multimedia exhibit at Robert E. Kennedy Library showcasing Cal Poly’s history through the voice of the student press.

 2016 Jim Hayes Symposium.
 Photo by Alan Halfhill.